Addiction & Mental Health Conditions Treated

 Understanding Co-Occurring Disorders

-Co-occurring disorders, also known as dual diagnosis, represent the simultaneous presence of substance use disorders and mental health conditions.
-Research indicates that approximately 9.2 million American adults experience co-occurring disorders, yet only 7% receive treatment for both conditions.
-Integrated treatment approaches that address both issues concurrently produce significantly better outcomes than treating each condition separately.
+Co-occurring disorders (dual diagnosis) affect approximately 9.2 million American adults, yet only 7% receive treatment for both conditions.
+Integrated approaches that address addiction and mental health simultaneously produce significantly better outcomes than treating each condition separately.
+Common pairings include depression with alcohol use disorder, anxiety with benzodiazepine dependence, and PTSD with opioid addiction.

 Common Co-Occurring Conditions